 adjust_size(height = 100)

-Now it much easier to appreciate the dynamics of individual genes across the samples on the x axis.
+Now it much easier to appreciate the dynamics of individual genes across the samples on the x-axis.

 However, the rows appear to be mixed.
 Some having rather high